alexirpan/alexirpan.github.io/puzzles.markdown

 I've also written some puzzles.
 My more recent puzzles are better than my old ones, but I'm including everything for completeness.

+# 2026

+* Enigmarch 2026
+    * Enigmarch is a yearly puzzle challenge to write one puzzle every day of March based on a single word prompt.
+I succeeded at this, and ran the puzzles as a one day event.
+    * The puzzles can be found [here](https://enigmarch.alexirpan.com).

 # 2023